 But does spray foam truly have what it takes to dethrone fiberglass as the top choice for attic insulation installation among homeowners?

-Answering this question requires a closer look at both fiberglass and spray foam.
+Answering this question requires a closer look at both fiberglass insulation vs foam.
 What exactly are they?
 How are they different from one another?
 And most importantly, which one best suits both your budget and specific needs for your unique attic?
 Read on for a tale of the tape.

 What is Fiberglass Insulation?